Relora Review - Does This Appetite Control Ingredient Work? Are side effects and inconsistent results deal breakers?

 What is Relora?

-First of all, Relora is a supplement in pill form made with magnolia officinalis and phellodendron amurense .
-The product can be found as an ingredient in plenty of diet pills and it claims to act as a stress reliever, lowering cortisol levels and improving psychological mood state.
+First of all, Relora is an ingredient consisting of magnolia officinalis and phellodendron amurense .
+It’s often used to relieve stress, lower cortisol levels and improve psychological mood state.
 This effect should result in fewer cravings and, eventually, weight-loss.
 What it won’t do is increase metabolism or calorie burn.

 Our first concern with Relora ingredients is the potential for negative side effects.
 “If you regularly take the supplement, you could improve mood and stress levels,” said our Research Editor, “but some of the reports we’ve seen online lead me to believe that there’s no appetite suppression or weight-loss connected to this herbal blend.”